 The film, for which Columbia wasted no time setting the Thrillerific release date of Oct.
 30, was approved after "very aggressive" negotiations.

 Katherine Jackson and the attorneys for the estate, John McClain and John Branca, agreed to the deal on Friday.
 Per the terms, Columbia will pony up $60 million for rights to the footage of his London prep work.

 To sweeten the pot, AEG promised that 90 percent of the film profits would be funneled back into the estate.

 While Judge Mitchell Beckloff signed off on the agreement Friday, he formally announced the deal this morning.

 This Is It will feature Jackson's last rehearsals for his would-be U.K. residency along with behind-the-scenes footage—all of which will be shown in high definition and some of which will be shown in 3-D.

-In addition to the Michael-centric scenes, the film will also offer a retrospective of Jackson's life and career and feature interviews with friends and collaborators (though interestingly not, per the press release, with family, unless they're simply being included in the latter category).
+In addition to the Michael-centric scenes, the film will also offer a retrospective of Jackson's life and career and interviews with friends and collaborators (though interestingly not, per the press release, family, unless they're simply being included in the latter category).